 Gingivitis.
 Inflammation from bacteria may cause your gums to become red, to swell, and to bleed easily.
-Dr. Puterman recommends that Bethesda and Washington, DC patients seek treatment as early as possible when they recognize these symptoms.
+Dr. Puterman recommends that patients seek treatment as early as possible when they recognize these symptoms.
 A general dentist can usually intervene when the disease is in the gingivitis stage.

 Periodontitis.
 If left untreated, gingivitis can progress to periodontitis and cause damage that may require treatment by a periodontist.
 Your gums may begin to separate from your teeth and develop pockets that become infected.
 Toxins from the bacteria combined with your body’s response to the infection can erode supporting bone and tissue, eventually leading to tooth loss.

 This process frequently causes no discomfort, so it is possible to have either gingivitis or periodontitis and not experience tooth pain or sensitivity.
 As a result, the symptoms of the disease can often be subtle until you sustain permanent damage.
 Your general dentist can typically identify the degree to which your periodontal disease has progressed by measuring the pockets between the teeth and gums.
 Healthy readings are in the 1-3 mm range.
 Readings greater than that imply that the gum tissue is loosening its attachment around the teeth.

 Dr. Puterman’s Approach to Repairing Damage from Periodontal Disease